ArnasSteponavicius00/theory-of-algorithms/README.md

 ## Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?
 Given enough time there are algorithms that would be able to compute all the hashes, however, the amount of hashes that would need to be calculated is 2^512 which is an enormous number and impossible to fathom, our current state of technology would take way too long to find messages that return all possible values.
 [This blog post](https://bugcharmer.blogspot.com/2012/06/how-big-is-2128.html?m=1) which was also mentioned above, gives good insight as to how large 2^128.
 Here is a quote from one of the paragraphs: *"If your PC can try 2^40 keys per day, it would take you about 847,904,136,496,835,804,725,427 (848 sextillion) years in the worst case."*.
 So calculating all the possible 512 bit strings which is 2^512 would not be feasible at all.
 This [quora user](https://www.quora.com/How-many-SHA-512-hashes-exist?) also gives an estimate and believes that currently less than 100 billion practical use SHA-512 hashes have been computed to this date, comparing to the size of 2^512, 100 billion might aswell be a drop in the ocean.

+## How difficult is it to find a hash digest beginning with at least twelve zeros?
+The answer to this question depends on the hardware that is used.
+Since it the SHA-2 algorithms are one-way functions it is impossible to calculate inputs that would return a hash value with 12 leading zeros, however, it is possible to roughly calculate how long it would take to calculate a hash value with 12 leading zeros based on the hardware.
+The first step is to get a target hash value (which will have 12 leading zeros in this case).
+Then you divide by the maximum value of a 512-bit number.
+This will give you a probability of getting 12 zeros.
+Get the reciprocal of the value (reciprocal is a pair of numbers i.e. 2/3, 1/1.46E-11), then divide the value by the amount of hashes by the hashrate of the hardware.
+This will give back the amount of seconds required to solve the problem.
+[Explation adapted from this answer](https://bitcoin.stackexchange.com/a/81660).
+Crypto miners use calculations like this to create target hashes when mining for blocks.

 ## Author:
 * Arnas Steponavicius